Department of Mathematics

 Applied Math

-Beyond motivations from within mathematics, the sources of these problems lie in, for example, branching structures in evolutionary biology and medical imaging; mass-action kinetics of chemical reactions; computational geometry, symbolic computation, and combinatorial game theory; and statistics of object data, sampled from markedly non-Euclidean spaces.
+Beyond motivations from within mathematics, the sources of these problems lie in, for example, graphs and trees in evolutionary biology and medical imaging; mass-action kinetics of chemical reactions; computational geometry, symbolic computation, and combinatorial game theory; and geometric statistics of data sampled from highly non-Euclidean spaces.
+Current datasets under consideration include MRI images of blood vessels in human brains and mouse lungs, vein structures in fruit fly wings for developmental morphological studies, and fMRI time-course images of human brains for classification of schizophrenia patients.

 Areas of Interest: